fluid-checkout/fluid-checkout/readme.txt

 * Improved: Compatibility with WooCommerce PayPal Payments, fixes missing spacing around the payment buttons.
 * Improved: Refactor move pickup point to its own substep, instead of using the shipping address substep to display the shop address.
 * Fixed: Restore previous values entered for the billing address when switching back to new billing address ("same as shipping" checkbox unchecked).
+* Fixed: Restore previous values entered for the shipping address when switching between "Local pickup" and other shipping methods.
 * Fixed: Shipping costs being shown with tax included when tax settings is set to display without tax included.
 * Fixed: State field validation message for required field displaying even when field is optional.
 * Fixed: Fatal error when our checkout fields optimization feature is disabled.